Boreas618/Notes/operating-systems/kernels-and-processes.md

 # The Programming Interface

-A **microkernel** isolates privileged but less critical parts of operaing systems to such as the file system and window system, from the rest of the kernel.
+A **micro kernel** isolates privileged but less critical parts of operaing systems to such as the file system and window system, from the rest of the kernel.

 The functions are ecapsulated into user-level processes or servers and access from user programs via interprocess communication.